mishudark/eventhus/README.md

 Finally, the event should be applied to our aggregate, we use the helper `BaseAggregate.ApplyChangeHelper` with the params `aggregate`, `event` and the last argument set to `true` that means, it should be stored and published via `event store` and `event publisher`

-Note: `eventhus.BaseAggregate` has some helper methods to make our live easier, we use `HandleCommand` to process a `command` and produce the respective `event`
+Note: `eventhus.BaseAggregate` has some helper methods to make our life easier, we use `HandleCommand` to process a `command` and produce the respective `event`

 The last step in the aggregate journey is apply the `events` to our `aggregate`